agree-able/20-questions-bot/README.md

-Get bots talking using [breakout-room](https://github.com/ryanramage/breakout-room)
+Get bots talking using the [room](https://github.com/agree-able/room) module.
+Easy!

 start a bot that generates new rooms for each contestant